Yagisan/yagisans_better_stellaris/README.md

 | ------------------------------- | ------: | -----: |
 | WAR_EXHAUSTION_ARMY_KILLED_MULT |    0.25 |   0.50 |
 | OCCUPATION_POP_VALUE            |     0.1 |   0.30 |

+## Space Combat

+The default Stellaris space combat AI displays some "selfish" behaviours.
+By default it agressively tries to conquer as many systems as it can, while neglecting defence and allies.
+This often results in the AI winning battles, but ultimately losing the war due to wargoals.

+For example, in a defensive war, the defender's allied AI is only interested in taking its claims on the attacker.
+Unfortunately, this causes two problems:
+- Defenders and attackers enter a race to see who can take their claimed systems first.
+If they are different systems, the war stalemates until war exhaustion force ends the war.
+- Because the defender's allied AI is only interested in its claims, it does not care about defending its ally's systems.
+The defender is often stuck on its own.
+If the claimed systems are taken, both defender and their allies lose the war.

+To try and mitigate this, I have implemented a shakeup of how the AI prioritises space combat.
+This is fundamentally incompatible with other space combat AI mods, such as Starnet.

+The new space combat AI behaviour priority is:

+- Reclaim our occupied planets.
+- Defend our own territory.
+- Defend our allies territory.
+- Defend conquered territory.
+- Prioritise attacks along our border.
+- Prioritise attacks along allies border.
+- Prioritise attacks along conquered border.
+- Prioritise attacks in neutral space.

 ## Ground Combat